Daniel Berlind

 To avoid disputes, meticulous documentation is vital.
 Here are some steps to consider:

-• Both landlord and tenant should have a written lease agreement that defines responsibilities and expectations clearly regarding regular maintenance and potential repairs.
+- Both the landlord and tenant should have a written lease agreement that clearly defines responsibilities and expectations regarding regular maintenance and potential repairs.

-• Keep track of all maintenance and repairs performed over the lease term.
-This can validate what’s considered normal wear and tear and renter-caused damages.
+- Keep track of all maintenance and repairs performed over the lease term.
+This can help validate what is considered normal wear and tear and renter-caused damages.

 Can You Charge for Normal Wear and Tear?

-In a nutshell, the answer is typically no. Any damages that result from normal wear and tear is in fact the landlord’s responsibility.
+In a nutshell, the answer is typically no. Any damages that result from normal wear and tear are, in fact, the landlord’s responsibility.
 However, conversely, tenants are responsible for excessive damage.
 Keep in mind, as a property manager or landlord, you can only make deductions to a renter’s security deposit if they have caused damage that exceeds what’s considered normal wear and tear.

 Can You Deduct Routine Maintenance Fees and Normal Wear and Tear From The Security Deposit?

-Be sure to check your state and local laws, but the answer is almost always no. The security deposit is meant for unpaid rent, repair of damages to the property beyond normal wear and tear, and any cleaning needed to get the property back to the level of cleanliness it was at move-in.
+Be sure to check your state and local laws, but the answer is almost always no. The security deposit is intended for unpaid rent, repair of damages to the property beyond normal wear and tear, and any necessary cleaning to restore the property to its original level of cleanliness at move-in.

 Prevention is Key

 As a property manager or landlord, truly understanding normal wear and tear is essential.
 A more proactive approach to maintenance, such as regular check-ins and preventive measures like pest control, can help reduce tenant complaints and legal disputes in the long run.
-Check out our property management tips article for more advice on how to run a smooth multi-family operation.
+Check out our property management tips article and checklist for apartment turnovers for more advice on how to run a smooth multi-family operation.

 Chat with our sales team to learn about our comprehensive fraud solution